Note: This post was created in collaboration with Vitabiotics

 Must-See: Hiking to the top of Arthur’s Seat, the dormant volcano at the edge Edinburgh’s city centre, is perfect on a sunny afternoon, both for two-legged and four-legged visitors.

 Newcastle is a small but vibrant city that both you and your pet will enjoy.
-You can take a stroll around Leazes Park or visit the City Tavern in the city centre, which even has its own gourmet dog treat menu for your pooch!
+You can take a stroll around Leazes Park or visit the every popular City Tavern in the city centre.
+Double check if they still offer their gourmet dog treat menu for pups!

 Manchester has great heritage, fantastic football and now it has a wealth of dog-friendly spots to visit with your pet!
 Here, you can enjoy boutique pet shops, pup-friendly gastropubs and large parks; so regardless of where you choose to go in Manchester, it’s likely that your dog can tag along come with you!